Friendseeker/MATH340-UBC/notes.md

 M_{new} = EM
 $$

-And, by only looking at the 3 columns:
+And, by looking at the 3 columns:

 $$
 I = EB \\